elauzel/ToyCommander/README.md

 4) Add SFX to powerups

-6) Divide Y component of player spawn locations by 3 to fix vehicles sticking in floor upon spawn
+5) Reload sound gets looped until more ammo is gotten

-7) Clamp movement for first half-second after respawned
+6) Clamp movement for first half-second after respawned

-8) Total ammo count needs to display as 128 instead of 160 at first
+7) Total ammo count needs to display as 128 instead of 160 at first, since 128 + 32 = 160

-9) UI needs to update Ammo amount after death rather than after the first shot
+8) UI needs to update Ammo amount after death rather than after the first shot

-10) Reload sound doesnt play when the 32 clip runs out but it does when the ammo count is 0/0
+9) Reload sound doesnt play when the 32 clip runs out but it does when the ammo count is 0/0

-11) Reload sound gets looped until more ammo is gotten

 --- Jeremy